 There’s also enough daylight at that time of year to enjoy other Arctic activities like hiking, dog sledding, whale watching, etc., so you can count on doing much more than just chasing the northern lights.
 Thus, I would aim for February or March if I could choose anytime to view them.

-The time near the fall equinox (September and even though October) should see the lights becoming very active as well.
+The time near the fall equinox (September and even through October) should see the lights becoming very active as well.
 However, you typically won’t have snow and might instead have to deal with rain or bad weather during that time.

 The big draw to this time of year is that temperatures may prove to be very mild.
 I’ve heard of people watching the northern lights in Norway (above the Arctic Circle) with t-shirts on and not having to deal with the cold, which would be a more comfortable experience.